Suor/Suor.github.io/source/_posts/2015-03-08-boiling-react-down-to-few-lines-in-jquery.markdown

 ## Immutability

-Noticed all that `deepcopy()` calls lying around, this looks like a waste (it really is cheap, but bear with me).
-The idea of immutable data-structures is instead of copying everything to save older states we build new state based on previous one without changing it.
+Noticed all that `deepcopy()` calls lying around?
+This looks like a waste (it really is cheap, but bear with me).
+The idea behind immutable data structures is to build new state based on previous one instead of copying and then mutating it.

-Maybe it is still not clear enough, so I show you.
-That's how we make immutable object in JS:
+Maybe it is still not clear enough, so I'll show you.
+That's how we make immutable objects in JS:

 ```js
 var object = {